RandomDebugGuy/NexusBotDC/README.md

 # NexusBot

-NexusBot is a Discord JavaScript API linker.
-It allows you to use custom-written commands, and execute actons if
+NexusBot is a Discord JavaScript API.
+It allows you to use custom-written commands, and execute actions when found!

 ## Configuration